 3. It helps ensure the financial wellness of your loved ones.
 This is particularly important for life insurance, where the primary purpose is to provide money for a particular purpose, such as helping cover funeral expenses or replacing income.

 Did you know that a designated beneficiary form will take precedence over any other form of legal documentation?
 This includes decrees, wills, trusts, and any other formal legal document.
-It does not matter which document is more recent; the beneficiary form will always hold authority over any records.
+It doesn’t matter which document is more recent; the beneficiary form will always hold authority over any records.

-For accounts or policies that you have with Alliance Benefits, here are some simple instructions on how to designate, view or update your beneficiary information:
+For accounts or policies with Alliance Benefits, here are some simple instructions on how to designate, view or update your beneficiary information:

-403(b) Alliance Retirement Account – Empower Retirement’s web site (click here) → Sign in → Go to My Accounts → Click on Beneficiaries
+403(b) Alliance Retirement Account → Visit Empower Retirement’s website → Log in → Go to My Accounts → Click on Beneficiaries

-Alliance Health Plan – Health Savings Account (HSA) – BenefitWallet’s web site (click here) → Sign in → Go to Resource Center → Click on Beneficiaries
+Alliance Health Plan Health Savings Account (HSA) → Visit Lively’s website → Log in → Select Account Settings from the menu option → Click on Beneficiaries

-Alliance Health Plan – Basic and Voluntary Life Insurance – Alliance Benefits Change Form (click here) → Complete the Life Insurance Beneficiary Designee Change section → Sign and submit
+Alliance Health Plan Basic and Voluntary Life Insurance → On the Alliance Benefits Change Form → Complete the General and Life Insurance Beneficiary Designee Change sections → Sign and submit

-Crista Murray joined Alliance Benefits in June 2009 and has been with The Christian and Missionary Alliance for over seventeen years serving in various roles.
+Crista Murray joined Alliance Benefits in June 2009 and has been with The Christian and Missionary Alliance for over twenty years.
 She is responsible for overseeing and coordinating the day-to-day execution of marketing strategies and communication efforts for both the health and retirement plans.